Gus Johnson (basketball): Legacy

 The Naismith Memorial Basketball Hall of Fame entry on Johnson calls him "the model for future athletic power forwards", having "a unique blend of grace, speed, strength, and creativity rarely seen during his era".
 He was an all-around two-way player who could score and play defense, and had extraordinary jumping ability, becoming one of the earliest players to play above the rim on both offense and defense.
 Despite chronic knee problems that would limit his games played and shorten his career, Johnson was a member of the NBA All-Star Team five times, the All-NBA second-team four times and the NBA All-Defensive team twice.
 The award for defensive recognition did not exist during the first five years of his career.
 During his NBA career, Johnson averaged a double-double, 17.1 points and 12.7 rebounds per game.
 He scored 1,000 points and had 1,000 rebounds in the same season three times.

+In 2023, Johnson was inducted into the Akron Public Schools Athletics Hall of Fame, one year after his former Central High coach Siegferth was given the honor.

-His scoring moves around the basket were comparable to those of his peers Elgin Baylor and Connie Hawkins.
-Yet, however effective as Johnson was a post-up player, with his medium-range jump shot, and on the fast break, he was even more effective as an aggressive defender and a rebounder throughout his time in the NBA.
-Johnson was one of the few players who was quick enough to be paired against backcourt great Oscar Robertson, yet strong enough to hold his own against the taller forwards of the NBA in the front line, or even be called upon to defend Wilt Chamberlain.
-He was also a fan favorite across the NBA for the dynamic quality of his highly athletic and graceful style of play.
+His scoring moves around the basket were comparable to those of his peers such as Elgin Baylor and Connie Hawkins.
+However, Johnson was most effective as a post-up player, with his medium range jump shot, and on the fast break, he was effective as a defender and a rebounder throughout his time in the NBA.
+Johnson was quick enough to be paired against Oscar Robertson, yet strong enough to defend taller forwards of the NBA in the front line, or even be called upon to defend Wilt Chamberlain.
+He had an athletic and graceful style of play.